redwoodjs/redwood/docs/docs/schema-relations.md

 }
 ```

-What is important here for the RedwoodJS generators is that the related models **be optional**.
+What is important here for the RedwoodJS generators is that the related models **are optional**.
 That is, the `reportsToId`, `reportsTo`, and `directReports` use Prisma's `?` syntax to indicate that the item is not required.

 That's because if you are at the top, say you are the President, then you don't have a `reportsTo` and if you are simply an Employee, then you do not have anyone that directly reports to you.